Author Guidelines

 MATERIALS AND METHODS

 Materials and Methods should be complete enough and clearly describe the experiments and techniques used in the study.
-However, only truly new procedures should be described in detail; previously published procedures should be cited, and important modifications of published procedures should be mentioned briefly.
-Write this section in past tense.
+However, only truly new procedures should be described in detail; previously published procedures should be cited, and necessary modifications of published procedures should be mentioned briefly.
+Write this section in the past tense.

 Statistical Analysis